 Companion Animal and Livestock Display illustrating one of the following 1) Animal Health and/or Nutrition 2) Good Husbandry and/or Grooming 3) Training and/or showing 4) Service and/or Civic Engagement 5) Career exploration in companion animals and livestock.
-Space for the booth is 36"x.48".
-Back can be 4 feet high.
+Space for the booth is 36" x.48".
+The back can be 4 feet high.
 Display must be free-standing.
-Models, photographs, posters or other means for display may be used.
-3. Jr. (Grades 3-7)
+Models, photographs, posters or other means of display may be used.

+3. Jr. (Grades 3-7) 4.
+Sr. (Grades 8-12)